THINKING AND THE 7 SYSTEM

 This is the most basic level of thought.
 It is the physical survival level in which the mind basically takes direction from the physical needs of the body.
 In this sense, it is definitely a selfish way of thinking, but necessary for survival.
 All of the lower levels are selfish.

 Thought at this level is one dimensional.
-It move only in one direction, toward what will sustain life, such as finding food or water, or staying warm, for example.
+It moves only in one direction, toward what will sustain life, such as finding food or water, or staying warm, for example.

 Examples.
 Plants operate at this level, which is sometimes called trophic.
 This means nourishing, and little else.
 Plants send down roots to find food and water, they grow in different ways to find sunlight, and they will try to grow around or away from toxic substances.